ChainAgnostic/varsig/README.md

 ## 1.1 Forced Encoding

 Data must first be rendered to binary before it is signed.
-This means choosing imposing encoding.
+This means imposing an encoding.
 There is no standard way to include the encoding that some IPLD was encoded with other than a CID.
 In IPFS, CIDs imply a link, which can have implications for network access and storage.
 Further, generating a CID means producing a hash, which is then potentially rehashed by the cryptographic signature library.

 To remedy this, Varsig includes the encoding information used in production of the signature.